Upgrade

 In the case that the Regolith desktop environment becomes corrupted or otherwise unbootable, follow these steps to reset it.
 No user files will be removed as part of this process:

-2. Uninstall Regolith from within the Ubuntu session:
+session type in the login screen. - Uninstall Regolith from within the Ubuntu session:

 $ sudo apt purge regolith-*